Central Indiana Regional Science and Engineering Fair:

 Marian University is pleased to once again host the Central Indiana Regional Science and Engineering Fair (CIRSEF) sponsored by the Science Education Foundation of Indiana (SEFI).

-The 2019 fair will be held Saturday, March 2 on Marian’s Indianapolis campus for students in grades 4-12.
+The 2021 fair will be held virtually March 13 for students in grades 4-12.

 How can you and your student(s) participate?